johnstonskj/rust-newstr/README.md

 1. An implementation of `Deref` for `T` with the target type `str`.
 1. An implementation of `FromStr`.

+Additional user-required traits can also be added to the macro to be derived by the implementation.

 ## Example

 The following example constructs a new string type that implements an `Identifier` value.
 This